Nonprofit Appeal Letters: 11 Easy Steps + Template

 Linda, children need your help.
 Your donation can help prevent child abuse in our community.

-Writing in the second person places the emphasis on the reader and makes them a part of the story.
+Writing in the second person emphasizes the reader and makes them a part of the story.

 Step 5: Create a sense of identity

 Make listeners feel like your mission is a part of their identity.
-For example, when public radio stations use the phrase “Listeners like you” in their donation appeals, they make you feel like a part of the donor community.
+For example, public radio stations that use the phrase “Listeners like you” in their donation appeals make you feel like a part of the donor community.

 Establishing this identity is imperative in persuading someone to become a recurring donor.
 Creating a name and a brand for this group of monthly donors helps them feel like they are a part of something bigger than themselves.